French Toast Croissant Casserole

 This decadent french toast croissant casserole only takes 10 minutes to prep before popping it in the oven!
 It’s the perfect quick and easy weekend brunch for holidays like Christmas and Easter.

-A croissant french toast bake with a serving spoon in a casserole dish
+A croissant french toast bake topped with powdered sugar with a serving spoon in a blue and white casserole dish.

 Next time you’re looking for an extra special breakfast that doesn’t take a ton of effort, you’ll want to try this french toast croissant casserole!
 Just like french toast, it’s soft, sweet, decadent, and oh-so good with some maple syrup on a Sunday morning.
 But what makes this french toast bake so special is that it’s made with croissants.